MedvAx-AI/pmldl-yacht-mlops/README.md

        Start-Process http://localhost:8501
        Start-Process http://localhost:8000/docs

    Both services must be healthy.
-In Streamlit enter -2.3, 0.558, 4.78, 3.99, 3.17, 0.300 and press Predict resistance.
-Change only Froude to 0.400 and submit again.
 Streamlit calls the API at http://api:8000 inside the Compose network; it does not load the model itself.

 5. Start MLflow from the same clone in a second PowerShell window.
 The absolute database path is important: opening a UI from another copy makes the experiment look empty.